M.2 vs. SSD, Which Is Better? How to Select One? - Qiling

 Setup M.2 or SSD Run Qiling Partition Master, select Migrate OS from the top menu; Select the SSD or HDD...Full steps

-When it comes to types of SSD drives, there are two major options—M.2 and SSD.
-The latter includes external and internal, while the M.2 drives are typically plugged into the motherboard.
-They are also known as the NVME M.2 drivers.
-This article will help you learn about the differences between M.2 and standard SSD drives.
+When it comes to types of SSD drives, there are two major options: M.2 and standard SSD.
+While standard SSD drives come in both internal and external varieties, M.2 drives are typically plugged directly into the motherboard and are also known as NVME M.2 drives.
+This article will explore the key differences between these two types of SSD drives.

 Definition of M.2 vs SSD